erikbrgn/sitenamechanger/README.md

 Simply clone this repository and place it under.
 ```
-"my_root_folder"\modules\custom\
+"my_root_folder"\modules\
 ```
-If there is no custom folder either create it or just place the module in the modules folder.
+The module can be found under the Custom package tab in Extend.
+If you want to group other modules with this use package name "Custom".

-Go to Extend on your site and select sitenamechanger and then press install module.
+Go to Extend on your site and select sitenamechanger under Custom and then press install module.

 ## How to use
 To use the module, access it by adding this to your url.